 Our adventure bike training programs are very focused on the skills needed to manage changing and challenging terrain.
 We will help you with skills for riding on gravel roads, rough paths, loose sand and rock, tackle common obstacles, surmount hills and increase confidence in your riding skills and traveling knowledge.

 We get this question the most often.
-The camp and tour offer up the same types of skill sets with the greatest difference in being HOW you learn them.
+The training camps, training expeditions and training tours offer up the same types of skill sets with the greatest difference in being HOW you learn them.

-The training camp is for those with little to no off pavement experience who are looking for an environment where the skills can be isolated in a controlled environment to be mastered one skill at a time.
-We create a closed-course environment and reduce the risk to you and your motorcycle greatly.
-We then work through a structured set of repetitive drills allowing for immediate coaching, feedback, and improvement.
-In addition to the physicals skills we introduce needed skills such as how to pick up a fallen motorcycle in loose gravel, cooking in the back country, packing strategies, proper adventure gear choices, equipment setup and more.
+The training camps are for those with little to no off pavement experience who are looking for an environment where the skills can be isolated in a controlled environment to be mastered one skill at a time.
+We create a closed-course environment and reduce the risk to you and your motorcycle.
+We then work through a structured set of repetitive drills allowing for immediate coaching, feedback and improvement.
+In addition to the physical skills we introduce needed skills such as how to pick up a fallen motorcycle, cooking in the backcountry, packing strategies, proper adventure gear choices, equipment setup and much more.

 The training expeditions and tours are for those with some gravel road experience who prefer to learn in real world situations.
 They both include essential skill development for the skills needed for tackling all of the challenges presented along our training routes and the WA Backcountry Discovery Route (WA BDR).
 Both the ADV training expeditions and ADV training tours are fully supported with accomodations, support vehicle and professional instructors/guides.